What to Do if You Suspect Your Child Has Hearing Difficulties

 - Frequently saying “huh?” or “what?” and needing repetition

-- Turning up the volume very loud on television, music, or electronic devices
+- Turning up the volume very loud on music, television, or electronic devices

 - Having speech that is unclear or delayed for their age